• Skip to main content

 HUMMUS

-During years of testing many hummus recipes to get the creamiest texture, I’ve tried peeling each chickpea; tried leaving their husks on; AND tried soaking them over night to see what happens.
-Every single one of those methods yielded grainy results, no matter how long I processed the hummus for.
+After years of testing dozens of different hummus recipes in a bid to achieve the perfect, creamy texture, I’ve finally found it!
+I’ve tried peeling each chickpeatried leaving their husks on; and I’ve tried soaking them over night to see what happens but every single one of those methods yielded grainy results, no matter how long I processed the hummus for.

-The best method I found happened to be on The New York Times:
+But fear not, because I finally nailed the perfect consistency and the secret happened to be featured on The New York Times:

 HOW TO MAKE HUMMUS